lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 -
 -

-For each of the calls to action, I want you to add utm_source=newsletter, utm_medium=email, utm_campaign=announcements, and the utm_content will be the text of the CTA with spaces replaced with a plus "+" sign.
-I want you to provide those in plain text as the full URL
+Please take the two calls to action provided and create complete URLs by appending the following UTM parameters to the article URL given earlier: utm_source=newsletter, utm_medium=email, utm_campaign=announcements, and utm_content (using the CTA text with spaces replaced by +).
+Provide each URL in plain text.
 ```

 ```
-Generate 10 of your best preview texts for this email.
-I want the preview text to be a sneak preview of what's inside the email and the article.
-It must add to the curiosity sentiment.
-Before each variation, I want you to think through what a good preview text line would be and elaborate on your reasoning before writing the preview text.
+Generate 10 of your best preview text lines for this email, each under 150 characters.
+Each preview text should align with the article's tone and audience, providing an engaging sneak peek that builds curiosity about the email and article content.
+After each preview text, explain your reasoning in 1-2 sentences, discussing why the line is compelling and how it enhances curiosity for the reader.

-I also want you to add a code block at the end of this response with "Article: " followed by the article's title.
+At the end of your response, include a code block starting with "Article:" followed by the article's title.
 ```

 ## Social Media